Joshua Kimmich: 2020–2024

-Kimmich started the 2020–21 season by acquiring the number 6 shirt, after Thiago Alcântara, who had worn it for seven years, departed for Liverpool.
+Kimmich started the 2020–21 season by acquiring the number 6 shirt, after Thiago Alcântara, who had worn it for seven years, departed the club for Liverpool.
 In addition, he transitioned to the defensive midfielder position under coach Hansi Flick.
 On 30 September 2020, he scored the winning goal in a 3–2 win over Borussia Dortmund in the 2020 DFL-Supercup.
 On 27 October, he netted the decisive goal in a 2–1 away victory over Lokomotiv Moscow in the 2020–21 UEFA Champions League.

 On 23 August 2021, Kimmich signed a new contract with Bayern, keeping him at the club until 2025.
 On 24 January 2023, he scored a goal from a distance of 25 meters, to equalize the match 1–1 against 1.
 FC Köln in the 90th minute.

 On 28 October 2023, he received his first straight red card at senior level in the 4th minute, having previously been sent off with Stuttgart U19 in 2013, in a match which witnessed two red cards for the opponent and an 8–0 victory over Darmstadt.
 On 17 April 2024, Kimmich scored the only goal in a 1–0 victory over Arsenal to secure a 3–2 aggregate win in the quarter-finals, helping Bayern into the semi-finals of the 2023–24 UEFA Champions League, reaching that stage for the first time since winning the title in 2019–20.
 In the latter half of the 2023–24 season, he played as a right-back under coach Thomas Tuchel.